OpenTelemetry Django Instrumentation¶

 where <header_name>

-being the normalized HTTP header name (lowercase, with - characters replaced by _ ).
+is the normalized HTTP header name (lowercase, with -

-The value of the attribute will be single item list containing all the header values.
+single item list containing all the header values.

 http.response.header.custom_response_header = ["<value1>,<value2>"]

-- class opentelemetry.instrumentation.django.DjangoInstrumentor(*args, **kwargs)[source]¶
+- class opentelemetry.instrumentation.django.DjangoInstrumentor(*args, **kwargs)[source]

 Bases: